rakeshchavan-analytics/rakeshchavan-analytics/README.md

 # 👋 Hey there, welcome to my GitHub!

-I'm Rakesh — a Data Analyst with experience in Power BI, SQL, and data modeling.
+I'm Rakesh — a Data Analyst with experience in Power BI, SQL, data modeling and Python.

 I'm passionate about building real-world projects and turning raw data into meaningful insights.